AliceO2Group/QualityControl/doc/PostProcessing.md

   * `markerSize` ~ size of the marker, float as defined by ROOT [TAttMarker class](https://root.cern/doc/master/classTAttMarker.html)
   * `fillColor` ~ color of the fill, an integer as defined by ROOT [TColor class](https://root.cern/doc/master/classTColor.html)
   * `fillStyle` ~ style of the fill, integer as defined by ROOT [TAttFill class](https://root.cern/doc/master/classTAttFill.html)

+WARNING: Any style parameters specified will override colliding parameters in option.

 To decide whether plots should be generated during each update or just during finalization, use the boolean flag `"producePlotsOnUpdate"`.